ktaylor63/southeast/site/content/articles/learning-to-love-a-hairy-rattleweed.md

 ## “Awesome and amazing”

-Hairy rattleweeds are hard to find and, once found, hard to love.
+A hairy rattleweed is hard to find and, once found, hard to love.
 A member of the bean family, it stands two-to-three feet tall with a reddish-brown stem and thick, silvery-white hairs covering all but its rounded or heart-shaped leaves.
-They can look scraggly, pathetic even, except when blooming yellow in the summer.
+It can look scraggly, pathetic even, except when blooming yellow in the summer.

 “Of course botanists think these plant species are awesome and amazing,” said botanist April Punsalan, who’s also the Service’s rattleweed recovery expert.

 {{< figure class="photo-right" src="/images/pages/hairy-rattleweed-longleaf.jpg" alt="A small hairy rattleweed plant growing at the base of a you longleaf pine tree" caption="A hairy rattleweed in the habitat it loves best – a longleaf pine stand.
 Photo by Dan Chapman, USFWS." >}}

-Rattleweeds are live in only a narrow, 125-mile long swath of sandy soils west of Interstate 95.
+Rattleweeds live in only a narrow, 125-mile long swath of sandy soils west of Interstate 95.
 Most are tucked into pine plantations or under powerlines in between swamps and marshes.
 They prefer longleaf pine ecosystems with plenty of open space and sunlight and frequent fires to rid the understory of woody competition.
 Longleaf forests, though, have mostly disappeared under the woodman’s ax and, consequently, so have the rattleweeds.

 “There has been a drastic reduction in population size and plant growth and reproduction since 1986,” reads a decade-old report by state biologists.
 “The species is apparently on the brink of extinction.”

 About 90 percent of rattleweeds live on private pine plantations.
 Timber companies’ preference for quick-growing loblolly pine, with its dense canopy and absence of fire, isn’t conducive to hairy rattleweed propagation.
 Botanists, in August 2019, tallied 28 populations of hairy rattleweeds in the two counties.
 Only two groups, though, were considered stable or increasing.
 The first, alongside a sandy road and beneath a power line, held 98 plants.
 Georgia Power has designated the right-of-way a “special management area” and curtails mowing and herbicide spraying, particularly during the rattleweed’s flowering and fruiting period from May to November.
 The second, the so-called Lewis Tract, an easement held by The Nature Conservancy in Brantley County, counts between 150 and 200 plants.
-The nonprofit, which received a \$500,000 species recovery grant from the Service in 2008, burns the property every couple of years.
+The nonprofit, which received a $500,000 species recovery grant from the Service in 2008, burns the property every couple of years.
 Punsalan says the prescribed fire, along with selective logging to let more sun hit the ground, fuels the steady growth of the tract’s rattleweed population.

 ## “All we need is one more”